bargreenellingson/BargreenTechnicalChallenge/README.md

 The tasks described below are meant to gauge your experience and expertise in scenarios you may actually encounter at Bargreen.

-You should begin by forking this repository.
-When you've completed as much as possible, open a pull request in the original repo so we can review your changes.
-In addition to leaving comments in your code, feel free to leave comments in your PR about how you approached the problem, how you followed SOLID principles, or other useful context.
+You should begin by cloning this repository.
+When you've completed as much as possible, send us an email and we'll schedule a time to review your changes.
+The goal is to show us how much you know, so be prepared to talk through how you approached a problem, why you did it that way, what tools you might have used with more time, or anything else that shows your best side.

 #### Context
 This solution models a theoretical world where items are stored in a warehouse, and there is an accounting system that keeps track of the current value of all items in inventory.